Defluencer/dit/linked-data/README.md

 ```
 ## Comments

-A map of links to a user's comments keyed by content.
+An anchor for a user's comments.
+Indexed by the content they commented on.
+Other indexing methods could be used.

 ### IPLD Schemas
 ```